First National Center (Oklahoma City): History

 A restaurant named "Tellers" now occupies the former main banking hall (2021 photo).

 In January 2017, the sale was finalized to local developers Gary Brooks and Charlie Nicholas for $23 million with plans to restore for use as a hotel, apartments, and offices.
 The cost to renovate and remodel the building into 146 hotel rooms, 193 apartments, retail and restaurant space, and to convert the 1957 and 1972 14-story additions into a 700-space parking garage was more than $275 million.
 The restoration included repair to murals, decorative painted ceilings, stone columns, cast stone, metal finishes, vault doors and safes.
-The basement and ground floor will be a mixture of retail, restaurant and commercial spaces.
+The basement and ground floor house a mixture of retail, restaurant and commercial spaces.
 The Great Banking Hall has been restored and is utilized as a public lobby and event space.
 The hotel is an Autograph Collection named 'The National' while the apartments are 'The First Residences at First National'.
 First National Center reopened in April 2022.